-(a) shall, subject to sections 13 to 15, be for a term not exceeding 20 years.

-shall describe a public sustained yield unit or a timber supply area within which timber may be harvested, shall, subject to sections 13 to 15, specify an allowable annual cut that may be harvested under the licence, shall require its holder to pay to the Crown, in addition to other amounts payable under this Act and the regulations, stumpage under Part 7 and a bonus, if any, in the amount offered in his application, as the licence requires, shall provide for cutting permits to be issued by the Crown to authorize the allowable annual cut to be harvested, within the limits provided in the licence, from specific areas of land in the public sustained yield unit or timber supply area described in the licence, licence, may make provision for timber to be harvested by persons under contract with its holder, and may include such other terms and conditions, consistent with this Act and the regulations, as the regional manager deter-
+- (a) shall, subject to sections 13 to 15, be for a term not exceeding 20 years; - (b) shall describe a public sustained yield unit or a timber supply area within which timber may be harvested: - (c) shall, subject to sections 13 to 15, specify an allowable annual cut that may be harvested under the licence; - (d) shall require its holder to pay to the Crown, in addition to other amounts payable under this Act and the regulations, stumpage under Part 7 and a bonus, if any, in the amount offered in his application; - (e) shall require its holder to submit, for the approval of the regional manager as often as the licence requires, a management and working plan prepared by a professional forester, as defined in the Foresters Act; - (f) shall provide for cutting permits to be issued by the Crown to authorize the allowable annual cut to be harvested, within the limits provided in the licence, from specific areas of land in the public sustained yield unit or timber supply area described in the licence; - (g) shall require its holder to continue to operate, construct or expand a timber processing facility in accordance with a proposal made in the application for the licence; - (h) may make provision for timber to be harvested by persons under contract with its holder; and - (i) may include other terms and conditions, consistent with this Act and the regulations, determined by the regional manager.

-(e) shall require its holder to prepare and submit for the approval of the regional manager a management and working plan as often unless the forest licence provides that a replacement shall not be offered for the forest licence, and if the holder of the forest licence in a notice served on the regional manager during the 2 months before the fourth anniversary requests a replacement for the forest licence, offer, in a notice served on its holder, a forest licence to replace the forest licence then in force.
+- 13. (1) During the 6 month period following the fourth anniversary of a forest licence the regional manager shall, - (a) unless the forest licence provides that a replacement shall not be offered for the forest licence; and - (b) if the holder of the forest licence in a notice served on the regional manager during the 2 months before the fourth anniversary requests a replacement for the forest licence, offer, in a notice served on its holder, a forest licence to replace the existing forest licence.